August 21, 2019

 Finally the origin of the energy for the servers is important.
 Are they sustainable?
 Is it truly green energy?
 Or is it green energy based on certificates?
 Because green hosting is not always as green as it seems.

-I always build light (and thus green) websites, because I want my website to have a high Google score.
+I always build light (and thus green) websites, because I want my website to have a high Google Lighthouse score.
 A nice side-effect is that a light website uses less battery from the device of the visitor, which makes it also greener on that front.

 When you choose for a light website, hosted on shared hosting (so no VPS or dedicated server), without a CDN, in a green datacenter, you have a very green website.
 When you use a CDN it depends mainly on the environmental impact of the datacenters used by the CDN.